-The fact is that "standard" CCTV cameras are not designed to capture number plates most are designed for general monitoring and observation of a wide area can't accuratly capture moving objects very well.
+The fact is that "standard" CCTV cameras are not designed to capture number plates most are designed for general monitoring and observation of a wide area and can't accurately capture moving objects very well.
 One of the biggest mistakes people make when designing a system is expecting one kind of camera to do everything.

-Results vary when capturing details from vehicles and it is only partly to do with the manufacturer, resolution, mega-pixel or cost of the camera but is more to do with the set up and expectations of the system.
+Results vary when capturing details from vehicles and it is only partly to do with the manufacturer, resolution, mega-pixel or cost of the camera and is more to do with the setup and expectations of the system.

-Aperture = This is the size of the lens opening, this determines the amount of light that can enter the camera.
+Aperture = This is the size of the lens opening, which determines the amount of light that can enter the camera.
 Changes depth of field.
-Depth of field can be roughly explained as how much of the background is in focus.
+Depth of field can be explained as, how much of the background is in focus.

 Now we have a handle of some of the jargon and terminology we can explain how all this relates to being able to identify that car that threw rubbish into your garden at one in the morning.

-To acheive bright sharp and clear images with CCTV we need to be able to let enough light into the camera sensor to produce these images reliably.
+To achieve bright sharp and clear images with CCTV we need to be able to let enough light into the camera sensor to produce these images reliably.
 Failure to do this results in dark and grainy images.
-It can also affect the ability for the camera to focus correctly.
+It can also affect the ability of the camera to focus correctly.

 Now we know that increasing the shutter speed reduces motion blur and longer shutter times create more blur.
 It is then easy to think that increasing the shutter speed is the answer.
-Well not really, since each of the three variables in the triangle have an effect on each other, you can't simply adjust one without the other.
+Well not really, since each of the three variables in the triangle affects each other, you can't simply adjust one without the other.

-When we increase the shutter speed we actually reduce the amount of light available to the image sensor.
-Ahhh, so why don't we just increase the shutter speed then increase the ISO to make it brighter.
+When we increase the shutter speed we reduce the amount of light available to the image sensor.
+Ahhh, so why don't we increase the shutter speed then increase the ISO to make it brighter?

 In this circumstance you can make an adjustment to the shutter speed and find a balance between the picture having enough light going on to the sensor to facilitate an acceptable image of the general area but have a fast enough shutter speed to reduce motion blur.

-This of coarse can be a compromise so having the correct cameras from the get go can pay dividens.
+This of coarse can be a compromise so having the correct cameras from the get-go can pay dividends.

-There are CCTV cameras available with bigger apertures and these can negate some of the issues with cheaper cameras.
+There are CCTV cameras available with bigger apertures, these can negate some of the issues with cheaper cameras.
 A good example of a camera that is more suited to capturing a moving vehicle is the Hikvision Darkfighter range of CCTV hardware.

-Still, there will be an issue with capturing plates reliably when the vehicle is moving quickly as physics doesn't allow us to escape the exposure triangle so planning is essential.
+Still, there will be an issue with capturing plates reliably when the vehicle is moving as physics doesn't allow us to escape the exposure triangle, planning is essential.

 If capturing number plates is a must, this is where a dedicated CCTV camera that can reliably capture number plate detail is needed.
-These cameras use the exposure triangle to their advatage, the exposure or "shutter speed" is extremly fast and produces a very dark picture except the number plate.
-The light is projected back to the camera from the number plates reflective surface allowing the camera to accuratly capture the plate.
+These cameras use the exposure triangle to their advantage, the exposure or "shutter speed" is incredibly fast and produces a very dark picture except the number plate.
+The light is projected back to the camera from the number plate's reflective surface, allowing the camera to capture the number plate.
 The motion blur is reduced to a minimum because of the fast shutter speed.

-Very often we couple the ANPR camera with a regular CCTV camera which is known as an "overview" camera.
-This allows you to capture regular images and identify the vehicle colour etc and other goings on in the area."
+Very often we couple the ANPR camera with a regular CCTV camera which is known as an "overview" camera that allows you to capture colour images and identify other important details that the ANPR camera cannot.

 Not only can the system log number plates it can perform actions based on number plate reads like send an alarm or open a gate for example.
 More information on these cameras can be found on our ANPR & vehicular detection page.

-It is important to highlight how critical light is for any CCTV system or any type of camera for that matter.
-A well lit area will provide far superior images compared to a poorly light area.
+It is important to highlight how critical light is for any CCTV system or any other type of camera for that matter.
+A well-lit area will provide far superior images compared to a poorly light area.
 Improving the available light should be the first step to reduce motion blur from any system.

-Cameras that are subject to a lot of enviromental pollution can also get dirty very quickly so ongoing maintenance like cleaning will also help.
+Cameras that are subject to a lot of environmental pollution can also get dirty very quickly so ongoing maintenance like cleaning will also help.

 Other factors that affect the cameras performance with moving objects can include: